-Wealthy tourists are saving like locals‚ say top Cape Town hotels
+Wealthy tourists are saving water like locals‚ say top Cape Town hotels

 Ultra-luxury hotels in Cape Town say well-heeled international visitors are doing their bit to conserve water.

 “I’m very happy to say that the majority of the luxury hotel market has bought into the process and the majority of our international guests have also understood what we’re trying to do‚” Jeff Rosenberg‚ head of the Federated Hospitality Association of South Africa‚ told Quartzy.

 “I know of certain instances in luxury hotels where the manager has gotten very firm with the guest in explaining the reasoning behind it.
 One guest actually checked out and went to another five-star hotel‚ where they ran into the same situation.”